mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 * issues:
   * uncomplete knowledge databases
 * most interesting Bio examples: Paull et al. 2021;Walsh et al. 2017; Matsubara et al. 2019; Tapia-Carrillo et al. 2019; Tovar et al. 2015)

+**aracne + VIPER**

+* MI based
+* needs providing TF list
+*
+* VIPER sample-based; can test DE
+* do not use PPI data

+wgcna/cemi

+* co-expr based
+* do not use PPI data (post-hoc only)

+causalpath

+* starts with the PPI - proteo regulation
+* comparison-based: too sparse; correlation-based: too rich

+size of the results ???

+size of the regulons in aracne (how  many genes)

+methods that rely on single-patient/sample mining (e.g., VIPER, the PPI network-based method by Chuang et al., and pathER) rely on dataset scaling to define its single- sample signatures (defined by comparing each gene to the average of its expression in the dataset of interest) making interpretation of any findings from such analyses dataset-specific

+what are the limitations of enrichment based analyses

 ---